MapsPeople/docs/collections/_cms/index.md

 The MapsIndoors Content Management System (CMS) allows you to maintain your data within the MapsIndoors platform.

-Data is structured in a hierarchy where the top level is your solution which can contain multiple venues, which in turn can have multiple buildings and so on.
+Data is structured in a hierarchy where the top level is your Solution which can contain multiple Venues, which in turn can have multiple Buildings and so on.
 The data-types in hierarchical order:

 * Solution
 * Venues